mmichlin66/mimcss/README.md

 * [Features](#features)
 * [Examples](#examples)

 Mimcss is a TypeScript library that allows authoring CSS styles without creating CSS files.
 Instead, the styles are created via TypeScript programming.
-You code your styling rules including CSS classes, selectors, animations (keyframes), media etc., by creating TypeScript classes.
+You code your styling rules including CSS tags, classes, animations, media etc., by creating TypeScript classes.
 The Mimcss library processes these classes and creates the rules that are inserted into a `<style>` element in the `<head>` of you HTML document.
 As a result, your application or library bundle is self contained and doesn't require a separate CSS bundle.

 ## Quick Start
 The goal of the Mimcss library is to support all CSS features in a type-safe and easy-to-use manner.
 Let's assume that we need to create several styles for a couple of classes and an ID.
 With Mimcss, you create a TypeScript class and then, in your component's TypeScript code, you refer to the CSS classes and IDs using the TypeScript class's properties: